wrightsu/activity01-rmarkdown/README.md

 different people (or versions of ourselves).

 For the remainder of this activity, you will be working with your neighbor(s).

-If you do not know your neighbor(s), introduce yourself!
+Remember to introduce yourself!

+### Aside

+I think it is too early to worry about merge conflicts as we are trying to simply become familiar with GitHub.
+Therefore, we will circle back to this after we update our STA 418/518 Workflow - focusing on collaborating with current and future you.
+So far our workflow has been:

+1. Go to Bradford’s repository, and
+2. Fork a copy of Bradford’s repository into your GitHub space.

+In a bit, we will see how to bring this repository into RStudio so that we can edit and work with the R programming language!

+### ☑️ Task 2: Exploring Files in GitHub

-Before we get into “doing” stuff, there are a four versions of the same document within the `docs/` directory/folder of this activity repo:
+Before we get into updating our Workflow, let’s see what typical file types look like in GitHub.
+There are a five versions of the same document within the `docs/` directory/folder of this repo:

 1.  `day1.md`,
-2.  `day1.html`
+2.  `day1.html`,
+3.  `day1.docx`,
-3.  `day1.pdf`, and
+4.  `day1.pdf`, and
-4.  `day1.Rmd`.
+5.  `day1.Rmd`.

 With your neighbor(s), explore how each file looks within your repository (click on them to view them within GitHub).
 Discuss with your neighbor(s) what is easily viewable and what is not.
 Keep this in mind as we progress through this semester.
+That is, what do you need to include so that people can view your work as you intended?

 Jenny Bryan provides some great information on [repo browsability](https://happygitwithr.com/workflows-browsability.html).
 Throughout this course, we will use my opinionated method of repo organization.

-### Aside

-I am not too happy with my directions for resolving merge conflicts and honestly, I think this is too early in the semester to do this.
-Therefore, I will continue working on these for us to try later this semester.
-In the meantime, we will refine our Markdown skills.

 <!--
 Now onto some doing.